ardunn/cs188/docs/index.md

-## A data-driven, machine learning based exploration into medical image diagnostics.
+## Machine Learning  + MRI = Saving Lives

-Magnetic Resonance Imaging is among the most important ways to diagnose prostate cancer.
-Typically, doctors look at individual images to assess the severity of prostate cancer tumors... but what if ther was a smarter way to diagnose?
+Magnetic Resonance Imaging is one of the most popular medical technologies prostate cancer diagnosis.
+Typically, doctors look at individual images to assess the severity of prostate cancer tumors... but what if there was a smarter way to diagnose?
 In our project, we will use machine learning to classify prostate tumors according to their severity.

 Stay tuned for more details!